queite/solar-system/README.md

 Project developed in the Front-end Module at [Trybe](https://www.betrybe.com/) course.

-This project develop a model of the solar system!
+This project develops a model of the solar system!

 The user should be able to:
 * View the solar system's planets rendered on the screen;